-You can control various settings to adjust how Burp Suite Enterprise Edition handles sites and scan data.
-Click the settings icon and select "Sites and scan data".
+You can adjust various settings to control how Burp Suite Enterprise Edition handles sites and the data generated by their scans.
+To access these options, click the settings icon and select "Sites and scan data".

 Automatically create sites for API-generated scans

-By default, sites generated using the API are not displayed on the "Sites" page.
-If you enable the "Display sites generated by the API" setting, the site tree will show these sites alongside the sites that you create manually.
+By default, sites generated in this way are not displayed in your site tree.
+However, if you enable this option, the site tree will display them alongside the sites that you create manually using the web UI.

 How does Burp Suite Enterprise Edition decide which sites to match?